hove-io/navitia_sdk_docs/docs/journey/ios/releases/6.4.0/index.md

 #### Tasks
 - Display address instead of label when using favorite address
 - Show my position in autocompletion even if location is disabled
-- Use same journey schedule API instead of terminus schedule API for fetching next departures in journey list
+- Use journeys API for next departures calls in journeys list and step-by-step guidance screens
-- Use same journey schedule API instead of terminus schedule API for fetching next departures in step by step screen
 - Make parking relay icon configurable
-- Replace old next departure view with the new one from design
-- Add next departure view
+- Update next departures view

 ### Fix
 - Fix routing method to schedule
 - Fix my position in journey list
-- Fix triangle color in annotation
+- Fix background color for next departures annotation in step by step screen

 #### Dependencies
 - Design `3.4.0`